fejlek/Nine-Circles-Statistics/9 Ninth Circle - LASSO/Ninth_circle_lasso_1.md

 convergence is not uniform (not even locally) \[6\].
 In addition, finite-sample distributions of the parameters are usually far away from the asymptotic distributions; see \[6\] for some simple examples.
-This means that estimates are often significantly biased, and the selected predictors do not correspond to the actual model.
+This means that finite-sample estimates are often significantly biased, and the selected predictors do not correspond to the actual model.

 Overall, even though the LASSO has some nice asymptotic properties, in